cuba-platform/multitenancy-addon/README.md

 | 6.9.x             | 1.1.1             |
 | 6.8.x             | 1.0.0             |

-4. Click *OK* in the dialog.
-Studio will try to find the add-on binaries in the repository currently selected for the project.
-In case they are found, the dialog will be closed and the add-on will appear in the list of custom components.

-5. Click *OK* to save the project properties.
+5. Click *OK* to confirm the operation.

 # Setting